 The Service operates through three main service delivery areas covering the county and has thirty three fire stations, a headquarters site based in Stone and a separate Joint Emergency Transport and Engineering facility that is shared with Staffordshire Police.
-A close relationship with our communities and partners is at the heart of our Service supported by our estate strategy which includes 21 community fire stations across the county built under two Private Finance Initiatives (PFI's); which complements our existing premises and enabling additional opportunities for community use, along with shared facilities for partners.
+A close relationship with our communities and partners is at the heart of our Service supported by our estate strategy which includes 21 community fire stations across the county built under two Private Finance Initiatives (PFI's); which complements our existing premises and enabling additional opportunities for community use, along with shared facilities for our partners.

 The number of deaths and injuries caused by fire have fallen in recent years and the Service continue to focus and invest in proactive activities that help prevent fires and other emergencies happening in the first place.
-However, demand placed on the fire and rescue service has started to rise and change both locally and nationally with new risks emerging, including terrorism, illegal waste tipping and incidents caused by extreme weather and the recent pandemic.
+However, demand placed on the fire and rescue service has started to rise and change both locally and nationally with new risks emerging, including terrorism, illegal waste tipping and incidents caused by extreme weather and the Covid pandemic.
 With these comes increased pressure on our people and our resources.
-The fire safety work undertaken with building owners and other partners has increased in the aftermath of the Grenfell Tower fire and will firmly remain a key priority.

 The following shows a snapshot of the key performance measures and activity undertaken by the Service during the year and provides a trend during the last three years.
-All measures are on a positive downward there year trend.
+In terms of the numbers of incidents attended and the number of accidental dwelling fires attended the activity levels remain positive and show a downward trend.